Death and Total and Permanent Disablement (TPD) cover

 - login to your Member account and update your details online

-- complete a Change of details form (PDF) and post it back to us.
+- complete a Non-binding nomination form (PDF) and post it back to us.

 2. Binding nomination